A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Strong SQ Dimension

 Similarly, in the proof of Theorem \ref{th:ssq2alg} the iterative procedure would yield an efficient SQ learning algorithm for $C$ provided the exact values of $\la \psi_i, g \ra_D$ were available.
-It is again easy to see that in place of exact values estimates within $\tau/2$ can be used if the accuracy of statistical queries is also increased to $\tau/2$.
+In place of the exact values estimates within $\tau/2$ can be used if the accuracy of statistical queries is also increased to $\tau/2$.
 This implies that if there exists an efficient algorithm that given a polynomial size circuit for $\psi \in \funcs$ and access to $D$ generates $G_\psi$ then $C$ is efficiently SQ learnable over $D$. \end{proof}